-A Message from the Dean
+A message from the Dean...

-elcome to the Kentucky

-College of Osteopathic

-Medicine (KYCOM).
-I'm

-proud to serve at an institution

-that has maintained its lifelong

-commitment to the mission

-of helping to ease the primary

-care physician shortage in rural Kentucky and Appalachia.

-At KYCOM, our mission permeates everything we do, from admissions to academics to community involvement.
-Our students and graduates exemplify the principles of Osteopathic Medicine and are helping to make our world a better place.
+Welcome to the Kentucky College of Osteopathic Medicine (KYCOM).
+I'm proud to serve at an institution that has maintained its lifelong commitment to the mission of helping to ease the primary care physician shortage in rural Kentucky and Appalachia.
+At KYCOM our mission permeates everything we do, from admissions to academics to community involvement.
+Our students and graduates exemplify the principles of Osteopathic medicine and are helping to make our world a better place.

-Boyd R. Buser, D.O., FACOFP dist.
-Vice President for Health Affairs and Dean of KYCOM
+Dana C. Shaffer, D.O., FACOFP dist., FAOGME Dean of KYCOM